JetBrains/guide/site/python/tutorials/fastapi-aws-kubernetes/aws_eks/index.md

 Hello everyone!
 Welcome to the PyCharm FastAPI Tutorial Series.

-In this tutorial we will be deploying our application in AWS using the [Elastic Kubernetes Service(EKS)](https://aws.amazon.com/eks/) along-with setting up domain with SSL.
+In this tutorial, we will be deploying our application in AWS using the [Elastic Kubernetes Service(EKS)](https://aws.amazon.com/eks/) along-with setting up domain with SSL.

 ![step1](./steps/step1.png)